Risograph Effect

 If you want one reliable “looks good fast” starting point:

-That range usually creates a rich, recognizable Risograph-style result on portraits, posters, and bold graphic images.
+That range usually creates a rich, readable, recognizable Risograph-style result on portraits, posters, and bold graphic images.

 Frequently Asked Questions